Public Library Association: Governance

 The PLA is governed by an 11-member Board of Directors elected by the association's members.
 The PLA Board of Directors consists of the President, President-Elect, Past-President, six Directors-at-Large, ALA Division Councilor, and PLA Executive Director.
 The Executive Director is an ex-officio and non-voting board member tasked with enacting the board's decisions.
-The PLA's current president is Carolyn Anthony, its president-elect is Larry Neal, and its executive director is Barbara Macikas.
+The PLA's current president is Sonia Alcántara-Antoine, its president-elect is Michael Lambert, and its executive director is Mary Davis Fournier.

 Members of PLA standing committees, award juries, task forces, and advisory groups are appointed to one- or two-year terms by the president-elect.
 Active committees include a Budget and Finance Committee, Every Child Ready to Read Oversight Committee, Intellectual Freedom Committee, Leadership Development Committee, Legislation and Advocacy Committee, Public Libraries Advisory Committee, and committees to manage the PLA's biennial conferences and nominate candidates for committee service.